 Regardless of whether you are using Scrum or some other flavor of agile, the principle behind agile is to deliver value (a.k.a. working software or product) at the end of each iteration – including the very first one.

 Many organizations believe they need a setup period to prepare the development team to deliver anything of working value.
-While there may be very logical and compelling reasons for this, I see this as a wasted iteration in which the business will not realize any tangible value.
-I prefer to start sprinting immediately.
+While there may be very logical and compelling reasons for this, we see this as a wasted iteration in which the business will not realize any tangible value.
+We prefer to start sprinting immediately.

 If there is setup that must happen, get it done as quickly as possible and don’t use this as a buffer period before getting into development.
-However, I also recognize this is not always realistic – depending on the steps to get set up, the size of team, the complexity of the technology, etc. If a setup period is needed, whatever has been set up should still be demonstrated to the business so they understand the investment that was made to get the team prepared to hit the ground running.
+However, we also recognize this is not always realistic – depending on the steps to get set up, the size of team, the complexity of the technology, creation of the backlog items (aka user stories) etc. If a setup period is needed, whatever has been set up should still be reflected as work items in the sprint backlog taskboard to demonstrate to the business so they understand the investment that was made to get the team prepared to hit the ground running.

-Now that you have your sprints all set up, you’re ready to add your team so you can start sprinting!
+Now that you have your sprints all set up, you’re ready to add your team so you can start sprint planning, setting team capacity and sprinting!